webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 via STUN.
 This is great for security and privacy.
 Your users don't have to route video through an ingest, or a "jump box".
 NAT Traversal also makes deployments easier.
 You don't have to worry about port forwarding or setting up a static IP ahead of time.

 Data channels are really powerful as well in this scenario.
 They can be configured so that only the latest data is accepted.
-With TCP run the risk of encountering Head-of-line blocking.
+With TCP you run the risk of encountering Head-of-line blocking.
 An old mouse click or keypress could arrive late, and block the subsequent ones from being accepted.
-WebRTC's data channels are designed to handle this and can be configured to not retry on lost packets.
+WebRTC's data channels are designed to handle this and can be configured to not resend lost packets.
 You can also measure the backpressure and make sure that you aren't sending more data than your network supports.

 WebRTC being available in the browser has been a huge quality of life improvement.
 You don't have to download a proprietary client to start the